qlik-oss/core-website/docs/services/mira.md

 before starting the Mira pod.

 !!!
 Note
-    Since Mira needs to communicate with the Kubernetes API server, a `kubectl` proxy should be set up in the Kubernetes deployment.
+    Mira uses the Kubernetes API to discover Qlik Associative Engines in a Kubernetes deployment.
-    One way you can do this is to bundle the `kubectl` proxy as a container in the same pod as the Mira container, then Mira can reach the proxy on `localhost`.
+    If RBAC is enabled in Kubernetes then Mira will need `get` and `view` access to the `pod`, `replicaset` and `deployment` APIs.

 ### Example of Kubernetes mode